-Responding to inconsistent and sporadic application of the ICWA's requirements by California courts, the California Legislature enacted Senate Bill No. 678 (2005-2006 Reg.
-Sess.)
-(Senate Bill 678) in 2006.
-Senate Bill 678 incorporated the ICWA's requirements into California statutory law, revising several provisions of the Family, Probate, and Welfare and Institutions Codes.
+Responding to inconsistent and sporadic application of the ICWA's requirements by California courts, the California Legislature enacted Senate Bill 678 (SB 678) in 2006.
+SB 678 incorporated the ICWA's requirements into California statutory law, revising several provisions of the Family, Probate, and Welfare and Institutions Codes.
 (See Autumn K., supra, 221 Cal.App.4th at pp. 703-704.)
-According to the Senate Rules Committee, Senate Bill 678 "affirms the state's interest in protecting Indian children and the child's interest in having tribal membership and a connection to the tribal community."
-(Sen. Rules Com., Off. of Sen. Floor Analyses, 3d reading analysis of Sen. Bill No. 678 (2005-2006 Reg.
+According to the Senate Rules Committee, SB 678 "affirms the state's interest in protecting Indian children and the child's interest in having tribal membership and a connection to the tribal community."
+(Sen. Rules Com., Analysis of Sen. Bill No. 678 (2005-2006 Reg.
 Sess.) as amended Aug.
-22, 2005, p.
+22, 2006, p.
 1.)
-Similar to the ICWA, Senate Bill 678 contains a section of express legislative findings, including findings that "[i]t is in the interest of an Indian child that the child's membership in the child's Indian tribe and connection to the tribal community be encouraged and protected, regardless of whether the child is in the physical custody of an Indian parent or Indian custodian at the commencement of a child custody proceeding, the parental rights of the child's parents have been terminated, or where the child has resided or been domiciled."
+Similar to the ICWA, SB 678 contains a section of express legislative findings, including findings that "[i]t is in the interest of an Indian child that the child's membership in the child's Indian tribe and connection to the tribal community be encouraged and protected, regardless of whether the child is in the physical custody of an Indian parent or Indian custodian at the commencement of a child custody proceeding, the parental rights of the child's parents have been terminated, or where the child has resided or been domiciled."
 (Welf. & Inst.
 Code, § 224, subd. (a)(2).)
 The statute directs the court to "strive to promote the stability and security of Indian tribes and families, comply with the federal Indian Child Welfare Act, and seek to protect the best interest of the child.
 Whenever an Indian child is removed from a foster care home or institution, guardianship, or adoptive placement for the purpose of further foster care, guardianship, or adoptive placement, placement of the child shall be in accordance with the Indian Child Welfare Act."
-(Id., § 224, subd. (b).)
+(Id. at § 224, subd. (b).)
 In addition, a determination that a minor is "eligible for membership in an Indian tribe and a biological child of a member of an Indian tribe shall constitute a significant political affiliation with the tribe and shall require the application of the federal Indian Child Welfare Act to the proceedings."
-(Id., § 224, subd.
+(Id. at § 224, subd. (c).)

 "In certain respects, California's Indian child custody framework sets forth greater protections for Indian children, their tribes and parents than ICWA.
 [Citations.]"
-(In re Jack C. (2011) 192 Cal.App.4th 967, 977 [122 Cal.
-Rptr.
-3d 6].)
-Both federal and state law expressly provide that if a state or federal law provides a higher level of protection to the rights of the parent or Indian guardian of an Indian child, the higher standard shall prevail. (§ 1921; Welf. & Inst.
+(In re Jack C., III (2011) 192 Cal.App.4th 967, 977.)
+Both federal and state law expressly provide that if a state or federal law provides a higher level of protection to the rights to the parent or Indian guardian of an Indian child, the higher standard shall prevail. (§ 1921; Welf. & Inst.
 Code, § 224, subd. (d) [also applying the higher standard of protection to the rights of the child].)

-The ICWA defines foster care placement and adoptive placement (§ 1903(1)(i) & (iv)), and establishes separate placement preferences and standards for each (§ 1915(a) & (b)).
-The preferences reflect the legislative goals of keeping Indian children with their families and preserving the connection between the child and his or her tribe when removal is necessary. (§§ 1901, 1902; see Welf. & Inst.
+The ICWA defines foster care placement and adoptive placement (§ 1903(1)(i) and (iv)), and establishes separate placement preferences and standards for each (§ 1915(a) and (b)).
+The preferences reflect the legislative goals of keeping Indian children with their families and preserving the connection between the child and his or her tribe when removal is necessary. (§§ 1901, 1902; see also Welf. & Inst.
 Code, § 224.)
 California's statutes governing placement of Indian children parallel those of the federal law.
 (Welf. & Inst.
-Code, § 361.31; In re Anthony T. (2012) 208 Cal.
-App.
-4th 1019, 1029 [146 Cal.
-Rptr.
-3d 124] (Anthony T.) [California's statute restates in large part § 1915].)
+Code, § 361.31; In re Anthony T. (2012) 208 Cal.App.4th

+1019, 1029 (Anthony T.) [California's statute restates in large part section 1915].)
 The party seeking a placement outside the statutory preferences bears the burden of demonstrating good cause.
 (Welf. & Inst.
 Code, § 361.31, subd. (j); Fresno County Dept. of Children & Family Services v.
-Superior Court (2004) 122 Cal.App.4th 626, 644 [19 Cal.
-Rptr.
-3d 155] (Fresno County).)
+Superior Court (2004) 122 Cal.App.4th 626, 644 (Fresno County).)